Food

 become swollen and painful to the touch.
 Some dogs experience weakness,

 lethargy, loss of appetite, and weight loss.
+Dogs that roam in brushy

-Dogs that roam in brushy areas and get lots of ticks should be
+areas and get lots of ticks should be vaccinated.
+Those restricted to

-vaccinated.
-Those restricted to their own immediate area and never get
+their own immediate area and never get ticks probably don't need it.

-ticks probably don't need it.
-Immunization is given as an initial series
+Immunization is given as an initial series of two injections three weeks

-of two injections three weeks apart followed by an annual booster.
+apart followed by an annual booster.

 Bordetella

-A common cause of "kennel cough” is a severe but rarely fatal
+a common cause of "kennel cough” is a severe but rarely fatal

 respiratory disease.
 Because it spreads through the air in confined